-This Policy may be updated from time to time.
-If you require a hard copy of this Privacy Statement or a copy in some other format to suit your particular needs please contact us and we will arrange for a suitable copy to be provided to you.
+This Policy may be updated, and we suggest you refer to our website for any updates.
+If you require a hard copy of this Privacy Statement or a copy in another format, please contact your relationship manager or the Hearth Office and we will arrange for a suitable copy to be provided to you.

 Personal information is any information that identifies an individual or any information from which an individual’s identity could reasonably be ascertained.

-During the provision of our services we generally collect four kinds of information:
+During the provision of our services we generally collect and hold four kinds of information:

 We collect your personal information for the purposes of providing you with our support and services.